hashicorp/hcp-terraform-operator/docs/faq.md

   - The Operator consists of multiple controllers that manage different Terraform Cloud resources.
 This provides additional flexibility, e.g. a module can be executed in a workspace that is not managed by the Operator.
 More details about controllers you can find in the [README](../README.md) file.

   - Each controller has the option to manage the number of workers it has.
 By default, each controller has 1 worker.
-The worker is a thread that processes the Custom Resource.
+A worker is a thread that runs the control loop for a given Custom Resource.
 The more workers the controller has, the more Customer Resources it can handle concurrently.
-That improves the Operator's performance.
+This improves the Operator's performance.
 Please refer to the [performance FAQ section](./faq.md#performance) to better understand the pros and cons.

   - Some more technical improvements: